The pathology residency program provides a teaching experience with a broad and diverse spectrum of pathology

 About the Residency Program

-AP and CP rotations are intermixed throughout the 4 years of training at various institutions including LAC+USC Medical Center, USC Keck/Norris University Hospital, Children’s Hospital Los Angeles, Los Angeles County Coroner’s Office, Harbor-UCLA Medical Center, and Cedars-Sinai Medical Center.
+AP and CP rotations are intermixed throughout the 4 years of training at various institutions including Los Angeles General Medical Center, USC Keck/Norris University Hospital, Children’s Hospital Los Angeles, Los Angeles County Coroner’s Office, Harbor-UCLA Medical Center, and Cedars-Sinai Medical Center.

 Research is strongly encouraged with numerous, available research projects in various fields.
 Medical student teaching is also encouraged at the University of Southern California Keck School of Medicine.